 Directors' fees are determined by the shareholders at general meetings.
-The 2011 AGM resolved that directors' fees shall be payable in the amount of SEK 275,000 to the Chairman of the Board and SEK 125,000 to each of the other directors.
+The 2012 AGM resolved that directors' fees shall be payable in the amount of SEK 275,000 to the Chairman of the Board and SEK 125,000 to each of the other directors.
 No additional fees are payable to members of the Audit Committee or the Compensation Committee.

-Directors' fees are described in more detail in Note 11.
+Directors' fees are described in more detail in Note 10.

-AUDITOR'S FEES
+AUDITOR'S COMPENSATION

 The auditor's fees are decided on by the shareholders at the annual general meeting.
-The 2011 Annual General Meeting resolved that fees shall be payable to the auditor in accordance with an approved invoice.
+The 2012 Annual General Meeting resolved that fees shall be payable to the auditor in accordance with an approved invoice.
 Auditor's fees are shown in the table below.
-Other services pertain primarily to consulting on accounting matters and other services, such as prospectus auditing.
+Other services pertain primarily to consulting on accounting matters and other services.